 Analytical cookies help us to analyse user behaviour, mainly to see if the users are able to find and act on things that they are looking for.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 Tools used: Google Analytics

-The Environment Agency aims to install Property Flood Resilience measures to properties at the highest risk of flooding, subject to funding approval from government.
+To help reduce the impact of flooding, the Environment Agency is planning to install Property Flood Resilience (PFR) measures at more than 60 homes subject to funding approval from government.

 What is Property Flood Resilience (PFR)?